Dotrar/vscode-automajick/README.md

 - `location` is a path to a script that can be run with your chosen interpreter.
 - `command` is a line of command line arguements that can be understood by your interpreter (takes precedence over location)
 - `forget` is a boolean signifying a "fire and forget" type of command;
   - you will **preserve** focus in the editor if you set this to true; unset is false by default

 You cannot run both a `command` and a `location`; if both are specified, the `command` will be used.

 ## How to use

-Activate via the `<Ctrl><F1>` Keypress or `Automajick Run`, you will get a quick-select popup of different scripts that you have configured to run.
+Activate via the `` <Alt>+` `` Keypress or `Automajick Run`, you will get a quick-select popup of different scripts that you have configured to run.

 Each command is ran in the form of: